Axl Rose: 2012–present: Hall of Fame and regrouping; AC/DC

 On April 16, 2016, Australian hard rock band AC/DC announced that Rose would be joining them and performing as the lead singer for the remainder of the band's Rock or Bust World Tour, after long-time lead vocalist Brian Johnson had to stop touring due to hearing problems.
 Subsequent reports indicated that guitarist Angus Young would be continuing the band with Rose as its official lead singer.
 This did not happen however; on September 30, 2020, AC/DC officially announced that Brian Johnson, along with Phil Rudd and Cliff Williams had returned to the band in 2018 and recorded an album, showing that Rose only stepped in to help finish the tour and that he was never brought in to replace Johnson.

 In 2018, Rose appeared in an episode of New Looney Tunes as himself, singing an original song "Rock the Rock".
 In 2021, Rose again appeared as himself in a cartoon, this time Scooby-Doo and Guess Who?.

 Rose and Guns N' Roses continued touring after the Not In This Lifetime...
 Tour, with the Guns N' Roses 2020 Tour.
 The group released two singles in 2021, "Absurd" and "Hard Skool", the first release of newly recorded material since 2008.
+Hard Skool was heavily praised in comparison to Absurd, both songs feature vocals recorded in 1999.

+In 2023, Rose and the band would release the two singles "Perhaps" and "The General", the latter having a music video uploaded to YouTube on January 24.
+In addition, they performed live in Indio, California at Coachella in October as part of the 2023 tour and had their first headlining slot at Glastonbury Festival.
+The band continued touring in 2025.

+In September 2025, Sumerian Comics announced Rose will be co-writing a new graphic novel alongside Nathan Yocum titled Axl Rose: Appetite For Destruction.
+The co-author described it as a "raw, neon-noir fever dream, part rock anthem, part cyberpunk prophecy".